davidjbuchanan/MS2-Fledgling/README.md

 ## Testing

+The HTML and CSS code was validated on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/

-All testing performed manually on Google Chrome, using the following scenarios:
+User testing was performed manually on Google Chrome, using the following scenarios:

+### Callout link:
+Try to click on the callout link 'Discover!', navigate to the about section - WORKS

-### Contact form:
+### Accommodation form:
-Go to the "Contact" page
+Go to the accommodation section via navbar link or by scrolling - WORKS

-Try to submit the empty form and verify that an error message about the required fields appears - WORKS
+Try to submit the empty form (with the exception of the default option of the dropdown field being occupied) and verify that an error message about the required fields appears - WORKS

+Try to submit form with no name and verify that an error message about the required fields appears - WORKS

+Try to submit form with no email and verify that an error message about the required fields appears - WORKS

 Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears - WORKS

+Try to submit the form with 1, 2, 3, 4, 5 or all 6 checkboxes checked - WORKS

+Try to submit the form with 0 checkboxes checked - WORKS (however this assumes that this field is not compulsory)

-Try to submit the form with all inputs valid and verify that a success message appears. - FAIL (see Feature 8 above)
+Try to submit the form with all inputs valid and verify that a success message appears. - FAIL (see Feature 7 above)

+### Neighbourhoods accordion and interactive map:
+Go to the neighbourhoods section via navbar link or by scrolling - WORKS

+Try to open and close each card individually and view text and map update simultaneously - WORKS

+Try to open a card whilst another card is open.
+Have the former open and the latter auto-close - WORKS

+Try to interact with the Google map and have it respond as expected- WORKS

 ### Mailing list form:
-Go to any page
+Go to the footer section by scrolling - WORKS (Note: Chrome tools doesn't show the footer unless zoom set to less than 100%)

 Try to submit the empty form and verify that an error message about the required fields appears - WORKS

 Try to submit the form with an invalid email address, i.e. missing '@', and verify that a relevant error message appears- WORKS

-Try to submit the form with all inputs valid and verify that a success message appears.- FAIL (see Feature 8 above)
+Try to submit the form with all inputs valid and verify that a success message appears.- FAIL (see Feature 7 above)

 ### Social media links:
-Go to any page
+Go to the footer section by scrolling - WORKS (Note: Chrome tools doesn't show the footer unless zoom set to less than 100%)

 Try to click on the link, have a new page open and be directed to the site in question - WORKS

 ### Navigation bar (large screen or larger):
-Go to any page

 Try to click on the links and be directed to the site in question - WORKS

 ### Navigation bar (medium screen or smaller):
-Go to any page

-Try to click on the 'HOME' link or toggle button (& then links) and be directed to the site in question - WORKS

-### Product links:
-Go to the "Services" page

-Try to click on the link, have a new page open and be directed to the site in question - WORKS
+Try to click on the links and be directed to the site in question - WORKS (see 'bugs' section below

 ### Responsive Design
 The site was tested on the following screen sizes (landscape and portrait (where appropriate))